 So how do we build a more sustainable future?

 We can extend our planet’s natural resources by constructing buildings that can engage in demand response programs, employ alternative energy resources, and install water-saving appliances.
-More importantly, properties that do not have a high R-rating (are well insulated), require more energy.
+Properties that do not have a high R-rating (a measurement of how insulated a building is), require more energy.
 This leads to an unstable grid and a need to build more energy-producing facilities.

-Scarcity can be scary, but we have an opportunity to plan for a future where we can do more will fewer resources as our world’s population increases.
+As our world’s population increases, have an opportunity to plan for a future where we can do more with fewer resources.

-On one hand, we can put pressure on companies to produce sustainable products through conscious consumerism.
-On the other hand, investing in ESG ETFs puts pressure on companies from investors who are only wanting to invest in triple bottom line businesses.
-We all have an impact and can help shape the future we live in.
-Moreover, change can come from any number of paths.
+On one hand, we can incentivise companies to produce sustainable products through conscious consumerism.
+On the other hand, investing in ESG ETFs allow investors to support companies that care about a triple bottom line.
+By voting with our dollars through conscious consumerism and investing in ESG companies, we can shape the future we live in.

+Change can come from any number of places.
 In last week’s article, I talked about how large investment funds are shifting their investment portfolio strategies to support sustainable economic practices.
 Blackrock is the world’s largest asset manager, with $7 trillion of assets under management.
-The company has stated that in 2020, it will divest its portfolios of most of the fossil fuel and coal-related businesses it owns stock in.
+The company has stated that in 2020 it will divest most of the stocks in its portfolio of companies that are in the fossil fuel and coal-related industries.
 Below you can watch an interview by CNBC and Mr. Fink.
 In the video, he discusses the company’s new portfolio strategy.

 Additionally, a private equity giant called Blackstone has just invested $850 million into its commercial and industrial solar assets portfolio.
 As major investors, these companies are creating change from the top.
 As consumers, we can create change from the bottom.
 Hopefully, somewhere in the middle, companies will be incentivized to produce sustainable products.